metatensor/metatensor/CONTRIBUTING.rst

 Contribution via merge requests are always welcome.
 Source code is available from `Github`_.
 Before submitting a merge request, please open an issue to discuss your changes.
-Use the only `master` branch for submitting your requests.
+Use the only `master` as reference branch for submitting your requests.

 .. _`Github` : https://github.com/lab-cosmo/equistore